jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

     uv init NAME_OF_THE_PROJECT
     cd NAME_OF_THE_PROJECT
-    mkdir src
-    touch src/NAME_OF_THE_PROJECT.py
-    rmdir src/NAME_OF_THE_PROJECT
     mkdir tests
     touch tests/__init__.py
     touch tests/test_NAME_OF_THE_PROJECT.py

-  where ``NAME_OF_THE_PROJECT`` is the name I give the project
+  where ``NAME_OF_THE_PROJECT`` is the name I give the project.

-* these are the steps I took to make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>`
+* These are the steps I take to make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>`

-  - give the project a name
+  - I give the project a name
-  - :ref:`make a directory for the project<how to setup a project with uv>`
+  - :ref:`I make a directory for the project<how to setup a project with uv>`
-  - :ref:`change directory to the project<how to change directory to the project>`
+  - :ref:`I change directory to the project<how to change directory to the project>`
-  - :ref:`make a directory for the source code<how to make a directory for the source code>`
-  - :ref:`make a Python file to hold the source code in the 'src' folder<how to make an empty file>`
-  - :ref:`make a directory for the tests<how to make a directory for the tests>`
+  - :ref:`I make a directory for the tests<how to make a directory for the tests>`
-  - :ref:`make the 'tests' directory a Python package<how to make the tests a Python package>`
+  - :ref:`I make the 'tests' directory a Python package<how to make the tests a Python package>`
-  - :ref:`make a Python file for the tests in the 'tests' directory<how to make a Python file for the tests in the 'tests' directory>`
+  - :ref:`I make a Python file for the tests in the 'tests' directory<how to make a Python file for the tests in the 'tests' directory>`
-  - :ref:`add the first failing test to the test file<test_failure>`
+  - :ref:`I add the first failing test to the test file<test_failure>`

 ----